Guidelines for Chairs

 - Keep time:

 - On-site: It is very important that presenters do not go over time so that everyone has time to present.
 Sessions will not be able to run over time as there may be another session in the same conference room afterwards.
 Each room will be equipped with “Time Left” cards to show the speaker how much time is left.
 Remember—you may have to orally interrupt presenters and tell them their time is up.
 You will also have to find a way to remind any remote presenters of how much time they have left.

 - Online: It is very important that presenters do not go over time so that everyone has time to present.
-Sessions will not be able to run overtime as there may be another session in the same Zoom room afterwards.
+Sessions will not be able to run over time as there may be another session in the same Zoom room afterwards.
 Please tell all presenters before the session how you will keep time.
-Will you hold up signs that you have downloaded from our website warning them of “5” minutes left, “1” minute” left, and “0” [time is up]?
 If you use the chat feature on Zoom, the presenters may not be looking at the chat, so you should also develop a back-up strategy.
 Be sure to ask each speaker to keep an eye on the chat, if you keep time in this way.
+You can also use signs indicating the time that is left.
 You may have to orally interrupt presenters and tell them their time is up.
-Sessions will be ended by the host when the time is up – they cannot run overtime.
+Sessions will be ended by the host when the time is up – they cannot run over time.